wattanunteeratanapong/TFT-Into-the-Arcane-3-Star-Jinx-Study/README.md

 ## Conclusion
 From the simulation roll for Jinx lower than level 10 is a very bold move, it's best if we reach level 10. and the more champion duplicator we have the lower gold we have to spend to find Jinx.
 There are planty way to gain champion other than champion duplicator. <br>
+If we take a look at the result from the simulation if we get champion duplicator 3-4 piece it is easy to find the 3-Star Jinx, but in a real game that not easy to find champion duplicator.

+### In case 2 "Champion Duplicator"
-The expected value of this patch from simulation is around 60 so it mean we most likely to get anomaly that we're looking for in trial 60, in that case we need a spare gold around 120 gold to get anomaly that we're looking for.
+3-4 Champion Duplicator are hardly to occur, but it is possible to get 1-2 champion duplicator.
+In that case you need a spare gold around 140 gold (70 reroll point) and you are most likely to get 3-Star Jinx.

-<br><br>
+### In case no "Champion Duplicator"
+In case that you have no Champion Duplicator you need a spare gold around 290 gold (145 reroll point) and you are most likely to get 3-Star Jinx.
+Keep that in mind that you also have to reach level 10, and aqquire 290 gold chance are very hard to pull that off. <br><br>

+If you wanna pull 3-Star Jinx off you gonna need to find at least 2 Jinx, and find the rest from shop.
+And you must reach level 10, if you cant reach level 10 3-Star Jinx is likely impossible. <br>

 ## Source